Paris Peace Conference (1919–1920): Palestine, Syria, and Lebanon

 After the conference's decision to separate the former Arab provinces from the Ottoman Empire and to apply the new mandate-system to them, the World Zionist Organization submitted its draft resolutions for consideration by the conference.

 The February 1919 statement included the following main points: recognition of Jewish "title" over the land, a declaration of the borders (significantly larger than in the prior Sykes-Picot agreement), and League of Nations sovereignty under British mandate.
 An offshoot of the conference was convened at San Remo in 1920, leading to the creation of the Mandate for Palestine, which was to come into force in 1923.

+The conference ultimately prioritized European strategic and colonial interests.
+France was granted mandates over Syria and Lebanon, while Britain received mandates over Iraq, Transjordan, and Palestine, formalized later at the 1920 San Remo Conference.

+Lebanese representatives sought French guarantees, though some preferred to remain linked economically with Syria.
+Emir Feisal advocated for Arab unity, fearing partition, but the Allied powers’ priorities overrode these requests.